sjl/.plan/README.markdown

 UI less painful.
 Need to dogfood it a bit more and eventually release it.

 Did a bit more of the OpenGL tutorial.

+## 2019-01-12

+Did some more of the OpenGL tutorial.
+Added some extra bits to cl-netpbm to easily load an image into an array in the form OpenGL expects.